-Please consider leaving a bequest to Primary Ethics.
-Your gift will be used to assist young people develop the skills they require to become the responsible decision-makers of tomorrow.
+Your gift to Primary Ethics will be used to assist young people develop the skills they require to become the responsible decision-makers of tomorrow.

 What is a bequest?